 “Teens in Music Roundtable”

-Join The MLC’s Head of Educational Partnerships Serona Elton as she hosts a virtual roundtable with a handful of up-and-coming teenage music creators, each of whom will talk about their musical journey to-date, share their experiences with creating and releasing new music, discuss some of the challenges young creators face, and much more.
+The MLC’s Head of Educational Partnerships Serona Elton hosts a virtual roundtable with up-and-coming teenage music creators, each of whom will talk about their musical journey to-date, share their experiences with creating and releasing new music, discuss some of the challenges young creators face, and much more.

 Resources from The MLC